NSS POPS! A North State New Year's Eve

-Rates starting at $92.00 and includes our complimentary breakfast buffet and evening reception.
+Rates for queen and king suites start at $102.00 and includes a complimentary breakfast buffet and evening reception.

 Whirlwind American tours and performances across the globe have earned pianist Alpin Hong the reputation as a modern day Pied Piper.
 From Walt Disney Hall to the White House, his combination of stunning technique, emotional range, and rare humor continues to bring audiences young and old to their feet.
 Rooted in extensive classical training and a background in extreme sports, martial arts, and video games, Mr. Hong is a creative force unmatched in his vitality and charisma.
 The New York Times called him a pianistic firebrand in a review of his standing-room only New York recital debut at Carnegie Hall’s Weill Recital Hall.
 The Idaho Statesman said, “Hong cut a magnetic physical presence and charmed the audience with engaging, powerful movements that were fun to watch.
 Throughout the piece he and the orchestra showed a wonderful give and take.”
 The Santa Barbara News Press hailed him as “a tour de force.
 Mr. Hong evoked a kind of Beatlemania when he came on stage.
 What a showman!
 What a musician!”
 His ability to captivate young audiences prompted the Ocala Star-Banner to call him “Classical for the iGeneration”.